Captive-Studio/refinerycms-videojs/readme.md

 ```

 This extension:
-  * Uses the [Video.js](http:videojs.com) player to playback video (except embedded video, of course).
   * Allows you to manage playback configuration (poster image, width, height, autoplay, controls, etc).
-  * Allows you to insert video to pages using WYMeditor, by inserting an HTML code with video (or iframe) tag.
+  * Allows you to insert embed to pages using WYMeditor, by inserting an HTML code with iframe tag.
-  * Automatically downloads the video.js library on your website frontend.

 ## Requirements
 Refinery CMS version 2.0.1 or above